Real-Time Bidding (RTB)

 string

-Bidder-generated ID required
+Bidder-generated ID for this bid required

 bid[].impid